Deadly Japanese encephalitis surges in northeast India

 Doctors say climate change has played a major role in the spread of the disease, which once appear largely from May to July, but now is seen as late in the year as November, as mosquitoes survive longer in warmer conditions.

-Japanese encephalitis is characterised by inflammation of the brain and high fever.
+Japanese encephalitis is characterized by inflammation of the brain and high fever.

 "Now the temperature ... which is ideal for breeding of the Culex mosquito is present almost until October or so, and as a result of this the cases of the disease are increasing," said Rabindra Nath Talukdar, a senior official of the Assam health department.